 Beautiful soul sisters,

-Please hold Glen, our baby and myself in your thoughts and hearts at around lunch time tomorrow.
+Please hold us, and our baby in your thoughts and hearts at around lunch time tomorrow.

 Last week we discovered that our beloved little one is not going to make it, and has severe abnormalities that aren’t conducive to life Earth side.
 Tomorrow we say goodbye to this soul that we have fought so hard for.